smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 # Template Buttons
-This guide shows you how to show and react to "soft" buttons.
-The text and images of soft buttons can be customized and are part of your SDL app's template UI.

-## Soft Buttons
 You can easily display text, images, and buttons using the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@.
 To update the UI, simply give the manager your new data and (optionally) sandwich the update between the manager's @![iOS]`beginUpdates`!@@![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler`!@@![android, javaSE, javaEE]`commit()`!@ methods.

 ### Soft Button Fields